bhargav1200/Flight-Delay-Prediction/README.md

 # Flight-Delay-Prediction
 This repository hosts code and files for the project "Flight Delay Prediction".
 This project was done as part of our course, "Topics in Data Science".
-Following were the steps involved in the project.
+Following were the steps involved in the project:

 Steps: